 Common CPC Tactics

-• Linking abortion to infertility, breast cancer, depression, and mental health problems or talking about abortion as if it is a scary and dangerous procedure.
+Link abortion to infertility, breast cancer, depression, and mental health problems or talk about abortion as if it is a scary and dangerous procedure.

-• Discouraging you from seeking abortion or telling you that you “have plenty of time to make up your mind” instead of offering all-options counseling free from shame and stigma.
+Discourage seeking abortion or tell you that you “have plenty of time to make up your mind” instead of offering all-options counseling free from shame and stigma.

 Reproductive Equity NOW, How to Recognize a Crisis Pregnancy Center